| Safe Haskell | None |

 following:

-import Effectful.Reader.Static qualified as R
+>>>import Effectful.Reader.Static qualified as R

-printAsk msg = liftIO . putStrLn . (msg ++) . (": " ++) =<< R.ask
+>>>printAsk msg = liftIO . putStrLn . (msg ++) . (": " ++) =<< R.ask

-runEff .
+>>>:{runEff .
 R.runReader "GLOBAL" . runConcurrent $ do a <- R.local (const "LOCAL") $ do a <- async $ do printAsk "child (first)" threadDelay 20000 printAsk "child (second)" threadDelay 10000 printAsk "parent (inside)" pure a printAsk "parent (outside)" wait a :} child (first): LOCAL parent (inside): LOCAL parent (outside): GLOBAL child (second): LOCAL

 Note that the asynchronous computation doesn't respect the scope of

-, i.e. the child thread still behaves like
+local, i.e. the child thread still behaves like

-block, even though the parent
+it's inside the local block, even though the parent

 thread already got out of it.